ZCyueternal/ZCyueternal/README.md

 ### Hi there 👋

 - 🔭 I’m currently a master student at Shandong University.
-- 🌱 I’m focusing on cross-modal retrieval and Incremental Learning.
+- 🌱 I’m focusing on cross-modal retrieval and vision-language model.
 - 📫 How to reach me: zcyu_eternal@foxmail.com
 - ✨ Website: [zcyueternal.github.io](https://zcyueternal.github.io/)